2010–11 AC Milan season: Results by round

+Matches

 Coppa Italia

 For the 12th season in a row, Milan started the Coppa Italia directly in the round of 16, as one of the eight best seeded teams.
 They welcomed Bari at the San Siro on Thursday, 20 January.
 Bari reached the round of 16 after defeating Livorno 4–1 in the Fourth Preliminary Round.
 Milan, however, easily knocked them out of the competition by sealing a 3–0 win, with goals by Ibrahimović, Alexander Merkel and Robinho.

 For the quarter-finals, Milan traveled to Genoa to take on Sampdoria on Wednesday, 26 January.
 Due to the high number of injuries, head coach Massimiliano Allegri was prompted to put newly arrived duo of Mark van Bommel and Urby Emanuelson in the starting line-up.
 Milan, however, took only 22 minutes to go ahead 2–0, with both goals being scored by Alexandre Pato.
 Early in the second half, the hosts pulled one back through Stefano Guberti, but this did not prevent the Rossoneri from winning the game and making it through to the semi-finals, where they will face Palermo.

 The semi-finals first leg was played at the San Siro on Wednesday, 20 April.
 Milan took the lead as soon as the fourth minute with a volley by Ibrahimović off Massimo Oddo's cross.
 The visitors, however, equalised ten minutes later through Javier Pastore, following a one-two pass with Mauricio Pinilla, and they went ahead 2–1 eight minutes into the second half through Abel Hernández.
 Less than 15 minutes from time, Urby Emanuelson scored the equaliser for Milan, setting the final score to 2–2.

 The second leg was played at the Stadio Renzo Barbera in Palermo on Tuesday, 10 May.
 Due to the tie in the first-leg, Milan would have needed a win or a 3–3 or higher draw to qualify for the final (while a 2–2 would have sent the game to extra time).
 After a scoreless first half, Palermo took the lead around the hour mark, with a header by Giulio Migliaccio off a corner kick.
 Ten minutes later, Milan were left down to ten men, as Van Bommel was ejected for a last man foul, and Cesare Bovo converted the resulting penalty to double the hosts' lead.
 Bovo himself was ejected too shortly after for a hard tackle on Alexandre Pato.
 Milan, however, only managed to pull one back through Ibrahimović in injury time and they were knocked-out from the competition.